 Ringo All Star Rose

 Rosa.
-2023 Rose of the Year!
+Recently named Rose of the Year!
 'Ringo All Star' produces delightfully simple, five-petaled flowers.
 Buds open to reveal apricot-orange flowers with a red center and slowly evolve to lavender blue with a pink center at maturity.
 Each plant will be covered in different coloured flowers and the result is truly magical.
 A continual bloomer, self-cleaning and with excellent disease resistance.
 1 litre pot.
 Height 24-36".

 Spring Planting: this product will be shipped late April through May according to hardiness zone.